-Phebe Dickson is the Liaison Librarian for Business at Drexel University, working with the LeBow College of Business, Close School of Entrepreneurship, and the hospitality management and sport management programs of the Center for Hospitality and Sport Management.
-Phebe also collaborates to increase awareness of Drexel’s research data management practices.
+Phebe Dickson is the Liaison Librarian for Business at Drexel University, working with LeBow College of Business, Close School of Entrepreneurship and the Center for Sport Management.
+Phebe also collaborates to increase awareness of Drexel's research data management practices.

 Phebe earned a BS in Management and an MLIS from Rutgers University and an MS in Human Resources Development and Administration from Barry University.
 While pursuing her MLIS, Phebe interned at the Lippincott Library of the Wharton School.
 Prior to joining Drexel, Phebe was an Adjunct Reference and Instruction Librarian at Rowan University.
 Previously, she was the Industrial Relations Librarian at Princeton University and a Reference Librarian at Castleton University.

 Education, Computing & Informatics, Global Studies and Modern Languages

 Tim Siftar serves as Liaison Librarian for the School of Education and College of Computing & Informatics for whom he offers training, consultations and buys resources.
 Having earned the MS in Library & Information Science as well as the MS in Information Systems from Drexel in the early 90's, he returned to Drexel in 2003 after ten years working in healthcare-related corporate and non-profit settings as a knowledge manager, market researcher and innovation analyst.
 Tim participates in several professional associations, advises related student chapters on campus and enjoys teaching every summer for the college preparatory program offered by the non-profit Philadelphia Futures.
 In 2016 he acquired additional role of liaison to the Global Studies and Modern Languages departments.